SindzeAlan/fluffy/task2/questions.md

-# Questions for survey or interview
+# Collection of data

-## How the collection has been done
+## How the collection of data has been done
 TODO

 ## Data collected